 SEO has grown up.
 Here are 3 things you need to know about optimising for the modern search engine environment:

 Honesty is not the best policy.
 It’s the only policy.

-Most things Google change in their search algorithm come as no surprise to those who understand Google’s core objectives: To find the true value in all web content and then deliver the most valuable and relevant content to searchers.
+Most things Google change in their search algorithm come as no surprise to those who understand their core objectives.
+In a nutshell, Google want to find the true value in all web content and then deliver the most valuable and relevant content to searchers.